YSR Bond Qubit in a Double Quantum Dot with cQED Operation: Introduction

+with integer $L$ and $R$ denoting spin on left and right dot.
+The independent screened state on side $j$ is approximately given by,

-In this paper we propose to embed a double quantum dot (DQD) in a similar circuit as in Refs.~\cite{Pita-Vidal2023May, Bargerbos2022Jul, Bargerbos2023Aug} composed of a parallel coupled transmon, a capacitively coupled resonator, and a waveguide for read-out as illustrated in Fig.~\ref{fig:principle} (a, b), to facilitate cQED manipulations and read-out.
-The coupling of a quantum dot to a superconductor generally leads to the formation of subgap states, which depending on the scale of dot charging energy, $U$, to superconducting gap, $\Delta$, will be more of a ABS ($\Delta > U/2$, \cite{Bauer2007Nov, MengFlorens2009}) or Yu-Shiba-Rusinov (YSR) screened ($\Delta \lesssim U$, \cite{Yu1965, Shiba1968, Rusinov1969}) character, with either screening quasiparticles residing in the lead (YSR), or an additional quasiparticle residing on the dot (ABS).
-We propose to instead of spin-states utilize a computational qubit basis composed of two singlet parity states; namely the exchange singlet, $\mathcal{S}_{ex}$, formed between the dots, and the doubly screened YSR singlet, $\mathcal{S}_{DS}$, where the spin on each dot is independently screened by the connecting lead \cite{EstradaSaldana2020Nov}.
-Both states are depicted in Fig.~\ref{fig:principle} (c).
-Using this basis quantum information is encoded in which bonds the dot electrons form, hence dubbed a \textit{YSR bond qubit}.
-In this setup we capture many of the same advantages as the quantum dot based Andreev spin qubit \cite{Pita-Vidal2023May}, such as dot charge noise protection, deterministic state preparation and cQED operation, but additionally we find quadratic protection from magnetic fluctuations, both local and global, and remove the requirement of both spin-orbit coupling and magnetic field.
-However, noise on tunnel couplings will serve as a source of qubit decoherence as they set the energy of the bonding states, which we characterize and estimate.
+with $\ket{\uparrow_{QP,j}}$ indicating a state of screening quasiparticles in lead $j$, with total spin $1/2$ in the up direction~\cite{Bauer2007Nov, Kirsanskas2015, Baran2023Dec}.
+Using this basis, quantum information is encoded in which bonds the dot electrons form, hence dubbed a \textit{YSR bond qubit}.
+In this setup we capture many of the same advantages as the quantum dot based Andreev spin qubit \cite{Pita-Vidal2023May}, such as dot charge noise protection, deterministic state preparation and cQED operation, but additionally we find quadratic protection from magnetic fluctuations, both local and global, and remove the requirement of spin-orbit coupling and magnetic Zeeman splitting.
+However, noise on tunnel couplings becomes the main source of qubit decoherence, as they set the energy of the bonding states, which we characterize and estimate.
 To illustrate experimental feasibility we choose similar circuit parameters as Ref.~\cite{Pita-Vidal2023May}, and utilize DQD parameters from a previously measured DQD superconducting junction \cite{EstradaSaldana2018Dec, EstradaSaldana2020Nov} which was also defined on a semi-super hybrid InAs/Al nanowire.
 Within these limitations we demonstrate that the qubit is both operational and measurable in a substantial range of parameters and with current material platforms.